 - Love for yourself

-It's the lifestyle that gives you MORE than you ever thought possible if you let it.
+It's the lifestyle that gives you MORE than you ever thought possible.

-An alcohol-free lifestyle is bada** as you age.
+An alcohol-free lifestyle is badass as you age.

 I believe drinking is the easy road; going alcohol-free is the road less traveled where character is built, and freedom exists.